 Willingness to work in a diverse cultural setting in a rural area

 * JHU Equivalency Formula: 18 graduate degree credits (semester hours) may substitute for one year of experience.
 For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum education/experience required for the respective job.

 ** Applicants who do not meet the posted requirements but are completing their final academic semester/quarter will be considered eligible for employment and may be asked to provide additional information confirming their academic completion date.

-Classified Title: Research Program Manager Role/Level/Range: ACRP/04/MD Starting Salary Range: $53,020 - $72,930 annually (commensurate with experience) Employee group: Full Time Schedule: Mon-Fri 8:30-5 Exempt Status: Exempt Location: School of Medicine Campus Department name: SOM Oph Dana Center Personnel area: School of Medicine
+Classified Title: Research Program Manager Role/Level/Range: ACRP/04/MD Starting Salary Range: Commensurate with experience Employee group: Full Time Schedule: 8AM-5PM; M-F Exempt Status: Exempt Location: NM - New Mexico Department name: Ctr for Amer IndnAlskn Nat Hlth CAIANH Personnel area: School of Public Health

 The successful candidate(s) for this position will be subject to a pre-employment background check.